Cherukunnu: Annapoorneshwari Temple

 At this Temple, Krishna is collocated with Sree Annapoorneswari.
 It is believed that Sree Annapoorneswari has visited this shrine which was under the sea.
 There is a mythological belief that this shrine was elevated by Parashurama.
 The temple is near Cherukunnu town, around 14 km from Kannur, 16 km from Taliparamba and 18 km from Payyannur.
 A large chira (swimming pool) also can be spotted near this temple.

 In April every year, various religious and ritual and entertainment activities, including spectacle fireworks, are shown at this Temple to during the celebration of Vishu Villakulsavam.

 Kannapuram is the nearest rail head.

 Mission Hospital

 Mission Hospital alias St. Martin de Porres Hospital Cherukunnu is a well-known hospital of this region.
 The hospital is equipped with modern medical facilities and also has a 24-hour Casualty and Trauma Care Centre.
 The Leprosy Department of this hospital provides free of cost treatment to Leprosy patients.
 This hospital is attached with a Nursing College viz.
 "Canossian College of Nursing" run by "Canossian Daughters of Charity" Convent Cherukunnu.

 Politics

-After re-constituting; Cherukunnu is under Kalliasseri Assembly constituency which is part of Kasaragod (Lok Sabha constituency).
-Earlier, this place was under Azhikode Assembly constituency which is part of Kannur (Lok Sabha constituency).
-Presently, the following persons represents this village on behalf of its people.
+After re-constituting; Cherukunnu is under Kalliasseri Assembly constituency which is part of Kasaragod Lok Sabha constituency.
+Earlier, this place was under Azhikode Assembly constituency of Kannur Lok Sabha constituency.
+As of 2026, the following persons represents this village on behalf of its people.